DataDog/dd-sdk-reactnative/README.md

 The RUM React Native SDK supports [Expo][2].
 For more information, see the [Expo documentation][3].

-The RUM React Native SDK supports the monitoring of hybrid applications.
+The RUM React Native SDK supports monitoring hybrid applications.
 For more information, see the [hybrid app documentation][8].

 The RUM React Native SDK supports [OpenTelemetry][9] and distributed traces through header generation.
 For more information, see the [OpenTelemetry documentation][10].